PurelyApplied/PurelyApplied.github.io/__drafts/001-temples-shadow.md

 Elágozás sighed in happy memory, staring off into the middle distance.
 A wistful smile played at her lips.

-"But what happened to the them, El?"
+"But what happened to them, El?"

 Returning her focus to the present, the smile fled.
 She waver her hand dismissively.